Get Started

 3. CMMS software.

 One often overlooked consequence of a reactive maintenance strategy is its contribution to maintenance labor inefficiency.
-It is very difficult to plan work schedules when unknown maintenance events take priority.
+It is very difficult to plan work schedules when unknown maintenance events priority.
 The maintenance planner/scheduler job can be extremely challenging when unplanned downtime events frequently interrupt scheduled work.
 They often must re-prioritize and re-assign work orders around unplanned downtime, which increases under the reactive maintenance model.

 The randomness of equipment outages under the reactive maintenance approach can also adversely affect technician availability and technician productivity.
 When a technician who has gathered tools and reviewed the documentation associated with a conveyor belt work order is suddenly pulled off to handle an emergency outage for other equipment, that situation can create inefficiency.
 It can also delay meaningful progress on the conveyor belt work order, which can have a cascade effect of slowing work order completions.
 Under preventive maintenance programs, downtime events may of course still occur, but typically not with the same frequency as they do with reactive maintenance strategies.